How to FedEx Create a Label: 2026 Step-by-Step Guide

 When you ship a package internationally by air, the label you create is also known as an International Air Waybill (AWB).
 This document serves as a contract between you and the carrier and contains extra information needed for customs, such as a description of the contents and their value.
 The tracking number on your FedEx International label is the AWB number, which allows the package to be tracked across borders.

-The Old School Method: The Manual Air Waybill
+The Manual Air Waybill

 Before digital shipping was the norm, shippers filled out a manual air waybill, which is a multi part carbon copy form.
 While these paper forms are still available at FedEx locations, online label creation is strongly recommended.
 Digital labels are more accurate, which significantly decreases the chance of invoice errors or delivery confusion.